Maria W. Stewart: Evangelism

-Maria W. Stewart delivered the speech entitled "An Address: African Rights and Liberty" to a mixed audience at the African Masonic Hall in Boston on February 27, 1833.
-It was not received well and it would be her last public address before she embarked on a life of activism.
-The speech says in part:

-This very powerful and thought provoking speech about the greatness of African-American people gives us today a glimpse into the mind of an important historical figure in African-American history.
+Impact and influence

+Maria Stewart was an African-American activist, lecturer, and writer who made significant contributions to the abolitionist and women's rights movements.
+She was one of the first Black women to publicly address issues of race and gender, breaking barriers in a time when such outspokenness was rare and often dangerous.

+Stewart's work influenced future activists such as Sojourner Truth and Ida B. Wells and helped lay the groundwork for Black feminist thought.
+She played an important role in the growing movement of American women entering the political sphere through public speaking, alongside such activists as the Grimké sisters.
+Her writings, including her speeches and autobiography, are accessible today.
+Despite how brief her time giving lectures was, Stewart's efforts have had a lasting impact on the fields of womanist theology and feminist studies.

+She argued for equal opportunity for Black Americans and spoke directly and publicly to other women, urging them to educate themselves in order to advocate for their rights and privileges.

-Death and legacy
+Death

 Stewart died at Freedmen's Hospital on December 17, 1879.
 She was originally buried in Graceland Cemetery, which closed two decades later after extensive litigation and most of the land used by the Washington Electric Railway.
 She was reinterred at Woodlawn Cemetery.

 Stewart is included in Daughters of Africa: An International Anthology of Words and Writings by Women of African Descent, edited by Margaret Busby (1992), the title of which is inspired by Stewart's 1831 declaration, in which she said:

-O, ye daughters of Africa, awake! awake! arise! no longer sleep nor slumber, but distinguish yourselves.
-Show forth to the world that ye are endowed with noble and exalted faculties.